 Exercising an immediate supervision over the details of construction, Van Horne continued to press the passage of the general railway law, and to assist the U.S. administration in combating the doubts and fears of the Cuban people concerning the sincerity of the United States in establishing their independence.
 He first suggested to Secretary Root that the Cuban flag should fly with the U.S. flag over the naval and coaling stations which the U.S. Government planned to retain on the island.
-This was a small detail, but it had the effect of propitiating their objections to the stations.
+This was a small detail, but it had the effect of propitiating the Cubans and removing some of their objections to the stations. - he dy ald in.

 With 6,000 men employed, as rapid progress was made in the construction of the road as was possible in an undeveloped tropical country.
-Streams and public highways were crossed under authority of the revocable license, which, as Van Horne widely and publicly announced, put his enterprise "entirely at the mercy of the people of Cuba."
-But he was willing to do this because of his "faith in the honor and justice of the Cuban people."
+Streams and public highways were crossed under authority an ght. due allarra l he nerngs.